 If you moved to Virginia but lived there less than 183 days in of the Prior Calendar year and you earned more than $11,250, you must complete and submit a VA 760PY Form.

 The form is available at post offices and libraries in the State of Virginia or may be downloaded.

 If you live in Washington, DC and earned income in of the Prior Calendar year, you must complete and submit a DC tax return.
 The form is available at libraries and post offices in Washington, DC or at “Visit the Taxpayer Service Center.”

 Note: If you need to file taxes, DO NOT USE TurboTax.
 Instead, use Sprintaxnew window (Contact our office for a discount code).

 Required 8843 Form (All students).

-All students must submit Form 8843 by June 15.
+All students must submit Form 8843 by Mid-April of each year for the prior year.
 It takes just a few minutes and ‘counts’ how long you have been in the US.

 - Required Form 8843 Instructions (PDF, )